davidlebe93/Getting/README.md

 THE STEPS PERFORMED IN THIS PROJECT IS EXPLAINED BELOW Load Packages and get the Data Load activity labels + features Load train datasets Load test datasets merge datasets Convert classLabels to activityName basically.
 More explicit.

-For more details refer to the comments in the run_analysis file.
+For more details refer to the comments in the R1 file.